AndreasHeine/opcua-sub-to-websocket/README.md

 You can use this to push data from a "OPC UA Subscription" over a websocket to the browser/websocket-client

-The "OPC UA Subscription Gateway" can support multiple websocket-clients and pushes all received subscription-notifications to all websocket-clients.
+"opcua-sub-to-websocket" can support multiple websocket-clients and pushes all received subscription-notifications to all websocket-clients.

 Provided is a sample "OPC UA Server" which generates random events and datachanges!
 The timing can be ajusted in opcua_server.py: